nurpax/blog/posts/2018-05-30-bintris-on-c64-part-4.md

 Next in series
 --------------

-The next post will discuss how the main BINTRIS game screen is rendered.
+The next post will discuss vertical scrolling with flexible line distance (FLD) and will also go into details on how the BINTRIS logo warp was done.

 [bintris]: http://nurpax.com/bintris